logo

 India’s E-Waste (Management) Rules are designed to regulate the handling, transportation, and disposal of electronic waste.
 These rules impose responsibilities on manufacturers, producers, consumers, and collection centers to ensure that e-waste is managed in an environmentally friendly manner.
 Businesses in India must set up systems for collecting e-waste, provide consumers with information on proper disposal methods, and ensure that e-waste is sent to authorized recyclers.

 Compliance with India’s E-Waste (Management) Rules involves maintaining detailed records of the amount of e-waste generated and recycled, submitting annual reports to regulatory authorities, and meeting specific recycling targets.
-Businesses must also work with certified recyclers who adhere to environmental and safety standards.
+Businesses must also work with recyclers who adhere to environmental and safety standards.

-South Korea’s Act on Resource Recycling of Electrical and Electronic Equipment and Vehicles requires producers and importers of electronic products to take responsibility for collecting and recycling their products at the end of their life cycle.
+South Korea’s Act on Resource Management and Recycling of Electrical and Electronic Equipment and Vehicles requires producers and importers of electronic products to take responsibility for collecting and recycling their products at the end of their life cycle.
 This law aims to promote resource recycling, reduce environmental impact, and ensure that valuable materials from electronic products are recovered and reused.
 To comply with this law, businesses must establish recycling programs and meet specific recycling targets.

-For businesses in South Korea, compliance involves setting up systems for collecting and treating end-of-life electronic products, working with certified recycling facilities, and maintaining accurate records of the amount of e-waste collected and recycled.
+For businesses in South Korea, compliance involves setting up systems for collecting and treating end-of-life electronic products, working with recycling facilities, and maintaining accurate records of the amount of e-waste collected and recycled.
 They must also submit reports to regulatory authorities and meet performance standards.

 The Restriction of Hazardous Substances Directive (RoHS)